civican/legisinfo/44-1/bills/C-57/bill_text.md

 # Bill C-57: An Act to implement the 2023 Free Trade Agreement between Canada and Ukraine

-**Sponsor**: MINISTER OF EXPORT PROMOTION, INTERNATIONAL TRADE AND ECONOMIC DEVELOPMENT

 Her Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act to implement the 2023 Free Trade Agreement between Canada and Ukraine*".

 ## Summary